humanitiesplusdesign/data-pen/_designs/phase1_components.md

 * Verify and reconciliation will need to be part of this step

 ![select_filters]
+The Select app has intergrated filter visualizations based on dates, geolocation data, and source.
+We may look to more sophisticated filtering of relationships using an alluvial graph in the future.

+![select_matrix]
+The matrix is configurable by entity type and source to show the number of different properties per entity and the number of values per property+source.

 ## 3. Construct (Draw and explore)
 This application lets us create data and access the data linked or loaded in the Configure phase.
 For Phase 1, we will use default node types: person, place, event, letter, publication.
 Custom node types can also be defined when generating new data.